 To determine the Group's sensitivity to foreign exchange risk, the Group calculates an implied volatility in exchange rates by calculating the maximum variation of daily spot rates from the average exchange rate for the year.

-As at year end, assets and liabilities denominated in foreign currencies are not significant and hence changes in foreign currency exchange rate is expected to have minimal impact on the net profit and equity balances currently reflected in the financial statements.
+As at year end, assets and liabilities denominated in foreign currencies are not significant and hence changes in foreign currencies by 100 basis points is expected to have minimal impact on profit or loss.